chandu85/Data_Science_Portfolio/README.md

 In this project I will create a model that would establish the sentiment for a movie review comment from IMDB.

 [Project 5 - Image classification model](#):
-In this project I will create a Keras CNN model that would classify the images and then evaluated its performance.
+In this project I will create a Keras CNN model that would classify the images and then evaluate its performance.

 [Project 6 - Stock Price Prediction](#):
 In this project I will create a neural network to predict if a stock price is going to raise considering the historic details.